MohamedAboElnasr/electronics-Lab-kit/README.md

 - 12 -
 - 0 To 24 V - or +

-<p>and this is the Sechematic and the 3D Modulation of the circuit </p>
+and this is the Sechematic and the 3D Modulation of the circuit
 <div style="text-align:center">

  <img src="https://github.com/MohamedAboElnasr/electronics-Lab-kit/assets/114421344/5b7545fa-3b7d-47a7-868d-85d837f98506" width="450" height="350" >
  <img src="https://github.com/MohamedAboElnasr/electronics-Lab-kit/assets/114421344/ad5645e6-a43d-4aa9-9a51-bb76e63104e9" width="450" height="350">
  </div>